-Pillar 3: Knowledge Products, Communication, Partnerships and Innovation: Synthesize and aggregate key results and lessons learned of independent evaluations into innovative evaluation knowledge products.
-This includes the implementation of Meta-syntheses of evaluation results, which may be carried out in conjunction with partners within and beyond the UN system.
+Pillar 3: Knowledge Products, Communication, Partnerships and Innovation: IES synthesizes and aggregates key evaluation results and lessons learned of independent evaluations into innovative knowledge products, such as meta-syntheses.
+This also includes joint system-wide meta-syntheses developed together with partners of other UN organizations.

 META-SYNTHESIS: 2017-2018 UNODC EVALUATIONS

-UN SYSTEM-WIDE META-SYNTHESIS: EVALUATIONS UNDER THE UN GLOBAL COUNTER TERRORISM STRATEGY
+JOINT SYSTEM-WIDE META-SYNTHESIS: UN GLOBAL COUNTER TERRORISM STRATEGY

 UNODC CRIME PREVENTION META-SYNTHESIS